EMAIL SIGN UP

 The HSC will, on receipt of this information, contact Torch’s retained safeguarding advisers, thirtyone:eight for advice and then notify Torch’s overall Safeguarding Coordinator(SC).

-The advice given by the advisers must be followed unless the SC, following the agreed procedures, notifies the HSC otherwise.
+The advice given by the advisers must be followed unless the SC, following the agreed procedures, notifies the HSC.

 The SC will liaise with the HSC about their relative involvement in taking forward the advice given by the advisers but, as a general expectation, the actions to be taken by the HSC will relate to those actions pertinent to the holiday only.
 Matters such as making referrals to statutory agencies etc will normally be undertaken by the SC and the procedures in the following sections will be followed.